geseib/awsnetworkshop/website/content/40-Connect/40-Cisco/80-Routing Boundries.md

 ## Routing Boundaries

 If you tested between the P1 server and a NP1 or NP2 server, you should have also seen a reply ping.
 But that's **not** what we wanted.
 Look at the VPC route table and the Associated Transit Gateway Route table (_for P1 this should be Blue, for NP1 or NP2 this should be Red_) Follow the logic to understand what's going on.
-See if see whats causing the issue, before looking below to solve it.
+See if you can figure out what is causing the issue, before looking below to solve it.

  <details>
    <summary>SPOLIER Fixing Mysterious Prod to Non-Prod routing</summary><p>